podium-lib/podium-lib.github.io/docs/api/assets.md

 ### .toJSON()

-Returns JSON representation of the `AssetJS` instance.
+Returns a JSON representation of the `AssetJS` instance.

 ### .toHTML() {